tranleduy2000/ncalc/app/src/main/assets/doc/functions/Level.md

 > levels `m` through `n`

 Level 0 corresponds to the whole expression.
-A negative level '-`n`' consists of parts with depth `n`.
+A negative level `-n` consists of parts with depth `n`.

 ### Examples

-Level -1 is the set of atoms in an expression:
+Level `-1` is the set of atoms in an expression:

 ```
 >> Level(a + b ^ 3 * f(2 x ^ 2), {-1})
 {a,b,3,2,x,2}